omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 3. Operator begins withholding blocks while `TX1` is still in-flight.
 Neither Alice nor Bob know if the transaction has been included in a block.
 4. Someone with access to `TX1` (Alice, Bob, or otherwise) starts an exit referencing `TX1` and places `exit bond`.
-5. Alice and Bob piggyback onto the exit and each place `piggyback bond`.
+5. Bob piggybacks onto the exit and places `piggyback bond`.
 6. Alice is honest, so she hasn’t spent `UTXO1` in any transaction other than `TX1`.
-7. After period 2, Bob receives the value of `UTXO2`, Alice does not receive the value of `UTXO1`.
+7. After period 2, Bob receives the value of `UTXO2`.
 All bonds are refunded.